Dhanasree-Rajamani/Deep_Learning_Assignments/Assignment_4/Readme.md

 k) colabs for data augmentation and classification  for image, video, text, audio -

+In these colabs, I have used AugLY - a data augmentations library that supports 4 modalities(audio, video, image and text) - to augment data in model training.

+I have used my own audio, text, video.
+Images(image I have obtained from tensorflow dataset).
+Have done various data augmentations such as Adding noise to audio, augmentation and transformation in intensity and length of audio.
+For text, swapping gender in text and other augmentations, then evaluating performance.
+In video, trim video, add emoji in video, add noise, blur video etc.
+For images, I have performed data augmentation such as flip image horizonatlly, vertically, grayscale an image,  saturate image, change brightness of image, center crop image, rotate image, change contrast and random transformations.

 Colab names : image_data_aug.ipynb, text_data_aug.ipynb, video_data_aug.ipynb, Audio_Data_Aug.ipynb

 Colab links :